kotlin-orm/ktorm/hexo-docs/source/en/transaction-management.md

 # Transaction Management

-Database transactions allow units of work recover correctly from failures and keep a database consistent even in cases of system failure, when execution stops and many operations upon a database remain uncompleted, with unclear status.
+Database transactions allow units of work to recover correctly from failures and keep a database consistent even in cases of system failure, when execution stops and many operations upon a database remain uncompleted, with unclear status.
 Ktorm provides convenient support for transactions based on JDBC.

 ## useTransaction function

-The `Database` class provides a `useTransaction` function which accepts a parameter of type `(Transaction) -> T`, a function that accepts a `Transaction` and returns a result `T`. `useTransaction` runs the provided code in a transaction and returns it's result if the execution succeeds, otherwise, if the execution fails, the transaction will be rollback.
+The `Database` class provides a `useTransaction` function which accepts a parameter of type `(Transaction) -> T`, a function that accepts a `Transaction` and returns a result `T`. `useTransaction` runs the provided code in a transaction and returns its result if the execution succeeds, otherwise, if the execution fails, the transaction will be rollback.
 You can use the function like this:

 ```kotlin
 Database.global.useTransaction {